neguso/KonyFramework/README.md

 <br>
 ##### `factory(name, service_configuration)`
 Define a service using a factory.
 A factory is a function that returns the service function.
+The factory function is called once first time the service is resolved, on subsequent service resolution the same value is returned.

 ```javascript
 toolkit.module('math', ['system'])